PODCAST "The Bulletin"

 Theme: The ERPI Mitra

-Guest: Maria Pego holds a degree in Nursing, a Master's in Public Health, and is a Doctoral student in Nursing at the University of Lisbon.
-She began her career at SCML in September 2011 as a nurse at the ERPI Mitra, later serving as a nurse at the Madre Teresa de Calcutá Residence of the Therapeutic Monitoring Unit.
-In 2016, she took on the role of director of the Santa Rita de Cássia Residence of the UAT until February 2024, when she began directing the ERPI Mitra of the Support and Promotion Unit for Active Aging.
+Guest: Maria Pego holds a degree in Nursing, a Master's in Public Health, and is a Doctoral candidate in Nursing at the University of Lisbon.
+She began her career at SCML in September 2011 as a nurse at ERPI Mitra, later serving as a nurse at the Madre Teresa de Calcutá Residence of the Therapeutic Support Unit.
+In 2016, she took on the role of director of the Santa Rita de Cássia Residence of the UAT until February 2024, when she began directing ERPI Mitra, of the Active Aging Support and Promotion Unit.

 Episode 37, 2025

-Theme: 120 years of the Museum of São Roque
+Theme: 120 years of the Museu de São Roque

-Guest: Teresa Morna, Director of MSR for over 20 years, holds a degree in History, with a specialization in Art History, from the Faculty of Arts of the University of Coimbra, has a specialization in Management of Cultural Organizations and Projects from Cultideias, and is a Postgraduate in Cultural Heritage Law from the Faculty of Law of the University of Lisbon.
+Guest: Teresa Morna, Director of MSR for over 20 years, holds a degree in History, specializing in Art History, from the Faculty of Arts of the University of Coimbra, has a specialization in Management of Cultural Organizations and Projects from Cultideias, and is a Postgraduate in Cultural Heritage Law from the Faculty of Law of the University of Lisbon.

 Episode 36, 2024